Overview of Impaler's Minimal Game Engine

 Lights

 Impaler makes heavy use of dynamic lighting - things like torches and explosions are represented by point lights and provide much of the game’s eye candy.
-Each of these point light contributes both direct and specular lighting to the scene.
+Each point light contributes to direct and specular lighting in the scene.
 To enable this, the fragment shader consumes a list of positions, colors, and radii representing the light sources.
-The light system provides the game a way to manage these lights without the OpenGL interactions.
-Game code can simply request where it wants a light to be.
+The light system provides the game with an easy way to manage lights without OpenGL interactions.
+Game code simply requests where it wants a light to exist.

 Shader Management